 For tickets or more information visit the event website page.

 We also have Christmas events in Adelaide in December if you would rather be more traditional with your celebrations.
-If you are planning a Christmas party in Adelaide and need a venue, we’ve got you covered for that too!
+If you are planning a Christmas party in Adelaide and need a venue, or want to go caroling in Adelaide this Christmas, we’ve got you covered for that too!

 Christmas in July Brisbane